Astr0ns/Astr0ns/README.md

 ##

-- 👨🏾‍🎓 2/3 INI student (Internet Computing) at ITB.
+- 👨🏾‍🎓 3/3 INI student (Informatic Tecnic for Internet ) at ITB.
 - 📓 Studying to become a full stack.
 - 🥳 18 years old.